victor0989/Propulsive-thruster-design/README.md

 # Propulsive-thruster-design
 Electric ion plasma with softer nuclear fusion.
 Possible idea or solution to the issue of propulsion in space or engines and thrusters.
 I thought of Magnetar hovering around dimensions or external dimensional fields of a large black hole.
+Another solution because the plasma or neutron pulsar would act in a unique way with the black hole, but if it were the other way around, a white hole would act by repulsion and not extreme gravitational attraction.